pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-Provides you with a complete list of tags you have used in your contact list and task list, and the number of times each tag has been used.
+You can view the tags in your contact list and task list and their frequencies, so that you can keep track of the tags you have used.

-The list is sorted by frequency of each tag in descending order.

-If two tags have the same frequency, the tags are sorted in the order as defined in the [American Standard Code for Information Interchange (ASCII)](#american-standard-code-for-information-interchange-ascii).

 <h4>Format:</h4>